threedworld-mit/tdw/Documentation/lessons/write_data/custom_writers.md

 - This option is probably overkill in most cases.
 It requires a lot more effort than JSON or HDF5 to set up correctly.

-### 3. Threaded saves
+### 3. XML

+XML's advantages and disadvantages as a save file format are similar to JSON's.
+We recommend JSON over XML because there is less ambiguity in how and where data is serialized.

+### 4. Pickle

+Pickle is a Python-specific save file format. **We don't recommend using it.**

+**Advantages:**

+- It's very easy to code.

+**Disadvantages:**

+- Pickled data can include executable code, a major security problem.

+### 5. Asynchronous threading

 If you are writing lots of files, you can use threading to asynchronously save data.
-[See the tdw_image_dataset repo for an example.](https://github.com/alters-mit/tdw_image_dataset)
+[See the tdw_image_dataset repo for an example.](https://github.com/alters-mit/tdw_image_dataset/blob/main/tdw_image_dataset/image_dataset.py)

 **Advantages:**